simonwlin/simonwlin.github.io/projects/hotelmangement.md

 6. Guest Summary Report: generates a summary of guests that are checked in.
 7. Exit: exits the system

-As a result, this project has helped me further improve my coding skills in C++.
-This project has taught me
+As a result of this project, I have significantly improved my coding skills in C++.
+This project has taught me that there are multiple ways of approaching a problem, and communication is important when working in a group.
+I hope to apply these skills when it comes to software engineering because it would be helpful.
+In the future, I aim to participate in more group projects to further enhance my coding skills.